World And Lore¶

 The Salvari¶

 Publicly, the Salvari are smugglers, thieves, and scavengers.
-In reality, Kaelen manipulates their greed to keep the Spire functioning through disguised repair work.
+In reality, Alden manipulates their greed to keep the Spire functioning through disguised repair work.
+They are functional survivors — they kept working, didn’t look down, and found belonging without ideology.
 They are the closest thing the setting has to honest caretakers, but they operate behind a criminal mask.
+What they offer is real: work, purpose, belonging without a catechism.
+Their blindspot is the campaign mystery.

-Campaign end-state: the Custodian's Legacy, a secret stabilization of the shattered core that saves the Spire without recognition.
+Campaign end-state: the Custodian’s Legacy, a secret stabilisation of the shattered core that saves the Spire without recognition.

 Faction Leaders¶